 A note that technically the title of this is incorrect as the word clafoutis can only be used when you have the cherry version, but anyway, whatever you want to call this French baked custard you can because it's delicious.

-Tips for the best Raspberry Clafoutis
+Ingredients and substitutions for Raspberry Clafoutis

 How to make Raspberry Clafoutis: